New Tax Regime Vs Old Tax Regime for FY 2025-26 (AY 2026-27)

 About the New Tax Regime

-NOTE: The new tax regime of Budget 2023 replaces the previously introduced new tax regime of Budget 2020 under Section 115BAC of the Income Tax Act.
+Note: The new tax structure announced in Budget 2025 supersedes the one from Budget 2023 under Section 115BAC of the Income Tax Act.

 Key Features of the New Tax Regime: